 Cylinder Balance Test

-A cylinder power balance test gives us an indication of each cylinder's power, testing its effectiveness compared to the others.
-Each cylinder's ignition is disabled at a particular speed (800-1000 rpm), and the rpm drop is recorded.
+The test measures each cylinder's drop in RPM, testing its effectiveness compared to the others.
+Each cylinder's ignition or fuel is disabled, and then the RPM drop is recorded at a particular speed (800-1000 RPM).

-On many engines, when an analyzer is unavailable, the technician can disconnect the plug boot from its corresponding spark plug or distributor connection long enough to disable the desired cylinder.
+An engine analyzer or bidirectional scan tool does the same as this manual cylinder power balance test.
+It tests each cylinder and compares the results.
+When an analyzer is unavailable, the technician can disconnect the plug boot from its corresponding spark plug or distributor connection long enough to disable the desired cylinder.

 Notice the drop in in rpm as the cylinder is disabled.
 If a cylinder's drop is inconsistent with the others, this indicates a problem with that cylinder.